rvanasa/rimworld-cities/README.md

 ---

 RimCities is an attempt to create an interesting and unique end-game challenge for RimWorld players.
 This mod adds randomly generated cities to the world map, which are similar to other settlements but are far more difficult to attack.

-You may occasionally come across pirate-controlled cities, which provide even more of a challenge by occasionally bombarding you with mortar shells.
+Pirate-controlled cities provide even more of a challenge by occasionally bombarding you with mortar shells.

-RimCities is currently compatible with most RimWorld mods.
-Let me know if you find an incompatibility and we can try to find a solution.
+You may occasionally come across abandoned cities, which provide great scavenging opportunities for you and other nearby raiding parties.

+RimCities is compatible with existing save files and works with Combat Extended, Real Ruins, and many other mods.
+If you're encountering issues, try disabling other mods and/or tweaking the load order.

+If you'd like to start your colony in a city, click "Scenario Editor" and check the box next to "Edit mode".
+From there, click "Add part" and add the "Start in city (RimCities)" option.
+You can then customize the scenario to your liking.

+Work in progress!
+Let me know if you have any ideas or suggestions for the mod.

 ---